claranet/spryker-demoshop/README.md

 from outside, connects the container to each other and finally exposes the public services.
 Like Yves, Zed, Jenkins-Master, Postgresql and Elasticsearch.

+**Please be patient while the spryker stack is being created, because the initialization routine takes quite some time for all the data to be imported into the database and then exported to redis and elasticsearch.
+Currently this takes about 10 minutes.**

 After the initialization has been finished, you are able to point your browser to the following URLs: